 Looking to up the ante and take your hillwalking to the next level this summer?
-Then try our top five classic UK scrambles.
-All the routes listed below are Grade 1, meaning that in good conditions they can be safely tackled without a rope and harness - though grit and determination, as well as a good head or heights, are an absolute must.
+Why not try our top five classic UK scrambles.
+All the routes listed below are Grade 1, meaning that in good conditions they can be safely tackled without a rope and harness.
+(Although grit, determination and a good head for heights are an absolute must.)

-Sure, you could take the Pyg track – the slowly rising, and mostly paved, path leading to the summit of Snowdon.
-Maybe call in to the visitor’s centre at the top for tea and cakes.
-Hell, why don’t you pick up one of the lovely certificates they do there while your're at it – proof that you conquered Britain’s second highest mountain - then saunter back down for a shower and an early pub dinner.
+Sure, you could take the Pyg track – slowly rising, and mostly paved, the path leading to the summit of Snowdon.
+Maybe call into the visitor centre at the top for tea and cakes.
+Hell, why don’t you pick up one of the lovely certificates they do there while you're at it – proof that you conquered Britain’s second highest mountain – then saunter back down for a shower and an early pub dinner.
 That would be fine.
 No one would judge you for that.
-Or: You could rise early and tackle the knife-edge Crib Goch – Crib y Ddysgl ridge-line, like the hero you are, and make a memory that will last a lifetime.
-Go on, I dare you.
-But beware, there’s some serious exposure along the arête, so be sure to check the forecast before setting out and don’t attempt it if conditions are bad.
+Or, you could get up early and tackle the knife-edge Crib Goch-Crib y Ddysgl ridge-line, and make a memory that will last a lifetime.
+It's a long and tough day out, but the payoff is huge.
+Beware though, there’s some serious exposure along the arête, so be sure to check the forecast before setting out and don’t attempt it if conditions are bad.

 Directions: Start from the carpark at Pen-y-pass.
 Follow the Pyg track until the path forks right at Bwlch y Moch.
 Then it’s up and over and hold on to your hat.
 Descend via the Pyg track.